Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Discretization of the operator equations

-For the equations of motion, one has to take some operator ordering and then to come to its discrete version.
-A question arises about the conservation of constraints during evolution.
-Constraints can be violated by both noncommutativity of operators and discretization of the equations of motion.
+For the equations of motion, one has to take some operator ordering and then to come to its discrete representation.
+A question arises about the constraints evolution.
+Constraints can be violated by both noncommutativity of the operators and discretization of the equations of motion.
 The last question is analogous to that regarding the energy conservation in a system of the decretized magnetic hydrodynamic equations \cite{popov}.
-Special discretization schemes were suggested for the magnetic hydrodynamic equations, which conserve the energy \cite{popov}.
+The special discretization schemes were suggested for the magnetic hydrodynamic equations conserving the energy \cite{popov}.

-Let us propose a solution of both problems.
-Let's consider the discretized operator Hamiltonian, the momentum constraints and, besides, choose the symmetrical ordering of operators:
+Let us demonstrate the solution of both problems.
+The operators for the Hamiltonian and the momentum constraints could be discretized by using the symmetrical ordering of operators: